brightspot/react-examples/ssg-with-webhooks/README.md

 }
 ```

-### 7. Handle permalink updates and deletions
+### 8. Handle permalink updates and deletions

 The notification trigger used in step 2 captures the URL paths of the content _after_ it is saved.
 This creates a potential problem when a permalink is updated or deleted.
 The resulting webhook will send the new permalink path(s), but not the old one(s), potentially creating dead links on the front-end app.
 Although it is generally discouraged, editors may still choose to delete permalinks.

 This step modifies the notification trigger to include the old URL paths in the payload so the front-end app will regenerate those pages as well.

 First, an `oldObject` field is added to the trigger with the `@Ignored` annotation so that it does not appear on the **Blog Post** content edit page.
 The `oldObject` field is populated within the `beforeCommit()` method and its value is set using the [Query API](https://www.brightspot.com/documentation/brightspot-cms-developer-guide/latest/querying).
-Since this happens `beforeCommit()`, all of the objects previous values, including the URL paths, are stored for later use.
+Since this happens `beforeCommit()`, all of the object's previous values, including the URL paths, are stored for later use.

 [BlogPostTrigger.ts](./brightspot/src/brightspot/example/ssg_with_webhooks/notification/BlogPostTrigger.ts)